YazanShannak/DockerTutorial/Getting your hands dirty with Docker!.md

 ## Intro

 this tutorial is mainly intended to give the reader a hand-on experience on Docker Commands. to achieve maximum understanding of Docker technology, we have created a simple tutorial that aims at introducing the reader to the main concepts of Docker technology.
 So, it is highly recommended to read the tutorial before proceeding with docker commands.
-You can reach the tutorial from the following [link]([https://github.com/YazanShannak/DockerTutorial/blob/master/Docker%20Tutorial.md](https://github.com/YazanShannak/DockerTutorial/blob/master/Docker Tutorial.md)).

 To start with docker, make sure that docker is already running on your machine after installation.
 If it is not running , just run it according to your operating system and wait until it prompt you that Docker is running. following that, open `Windows PowerShell` in case you are using `Microsoft Windows` by searching it in `Start Menu`.
 Alternatively, if you are using  `Linux-based OS`, just Start a new `Terminal window` and let us start playing with docker: